 The closest alternative to EveryDollar is You Need a Budget, or YNAB.
 YNAB is a zero-based budget “give every dollar a job” system that costs $6.99 per month (with a 34-day trial) and is cheaper than EveryDollar.

-In a YNAB vs. EveryDollar comparison, YNAB has a slightly bigger learning curve but the tool and the support is way better.
+In a YNAB vs. EveryDollar comparison, YNAB has a slightly bigger learning curve but the tool and the support are way better.
 One of the biggest assets of YNAB is the community of people who use it.
-You can get a ton of support from the company but also from other people like you.
+You can get a ton of support from the company but also other people like you.

 Personal Capital has automatic transaction downloads to a budgeting tool that does basic expense tracking and budgeting.
 Personal Capital is not on par with similar budgeting tools but they do investment tracking, which isn't available in EveryDollar and others on this list.